Adventure Hydration Cranktank - 3 or 4 Liters Bikepacking and Endurance Cycling

-Cranktank4 is a different way to carry and access a larger quantity of water on your bike.
+Cranktank is a different way to carry and access a larger quantity of water on your bike.
 Designed with backcountry bike racers and tourists in mind, the Cranktank is an easy to remove, fill, and replace water bottle that securely connects to your inner triangle with velcro straps.
-With a capacity of 4 Liters, the Cranktank replaces that heavy water backpack and inefficient water bottles with a single system that provides all-day water while maximizing your weight distribution.
+With a capacity of 3 or 4 Liters (select below), the Cranktank replaces that heavy water backpack and inefficient water bottles with a single system that provides all-day water while maximizing your weight distribution.
 No more detours to find water - crank on!

 - Large capacity

 - Easy and safe access for drinking while on the move

 - Space efficiency

 - Securely mounted but still quick and easy to remove

 - Able to fit as many conventional double triangle frames as possible

 - Provides space in the top of most bike triangles for a partial frame bag

 On longer backcountry adventures, carrying enough water on the bike can be a challenge.
 The usual solutions include bottles mounted on various locations around the bike, a hydration pack on the back, a bladder in the frame bag, and often, various combinations of the above.
 They all work, but Adventure Hydration just made a solution that blows all of these out of the water.